terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. Push your plan branch to trigger a plan for all environments.
 Because the _plan_ branch is not a [named environment branch](../docs/FAQ.md#what-is-a-named-branch)), pushing your _plan_ branch triggers _terraform plan_ but not _terraform apply_.
+Review the plan output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```bash
    git push --set-upstream origin plan
    ```

-1. Review the plan output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to production.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
+Review the apply output in your Cloud Build project. https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```bash
    git checkout -b production
    git push origin production
    ```

-1. Review the apply output in your Cloud Build project. https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. After production has been applied, apply development.
 1. Merge changes to development.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
+Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```bash
    git checkout -b development
    git push origin development
    ```

-1. Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. After development has been applied, apply non-production.
 1. Merge changes to non-production.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
+Review the apply output in your Cloud Build project. https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

    ```bash
    git checkout -b non-production
    git push origin non-production
    ```

-1. Review the apply output in your Cloud Build project. https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
-1. You can now move to the instructions in the step [5-app-infra](../5-app-infra/README.md).
+1. You can now move to the instructions in the [5-app-infra](../5-app-infra/README.md) step.

 ### Deploying with Jenkins